Make a Difference, Become an Alumni Mentor!

 • Must be an alum of the UC Berkeley Data Science BA program or a UC Berkeley alum working in a Data Science role

-• Must have been employed in a role related to data science or in a related PhD program for a minimum of 2 years (note: less common careers are fantastic as long as they use data science skill sets!)
+• Must have been employed in a data role for a minimum of 2 years (note: less common careers are fantastic as long as they use data skill sets!)

-• Must be available to provide one 60-minute mentee meeting per mentee for the term for which you will be a mentor
+• Must be available to provide one 30-60-minute mentee meeting per mentee for the term for which you will be a mentor

 • Summer term commitment: 2 mentees